YazAtth/ubuntu-big-data/README.md

 ## Notes

+Spark and Java environment variables have been set so there is no need to do that like there was for google colab

+---

 You can safely ignore this warning:
 ```
 WARN util.NativeCodeLoader: Unable to load native-hadoop library for your platform... using builtin-java classes where applicable